 A key to achieving proper airflow is floor selection.
 How the product is loaded — whether on a pallet, in milk-type crates, or boxes — will dictate the best floor.
 Consult with a body manufacturer to determine the optimal floor spec for the application.

-“There are several factors that can result in an inappropriately spec’d refrigerated body, including an emphasis on a lower up-front cost,” Barrett cautioned.
+“There are several factors that can result in an inappropriately spec’ed refrigerated body, including an emphasis on a lower up-front cost,” Barrett cautioned.
 “This can lead to selecting a less-insulated box to save money, but may result in greater operating and lifecycle costs over the life of the box.”

 Duford with ARI agreed.
-“The temptation is to look exclusively at initial cost.
+“The temptation is to look exclusively at the initial cost.
 But, if fleet managers don’t truly evaluate how the truck is being used, they may cut back on insulation, or they may go for a smaller [refrigeration] unit — all with the aim to cut costs,” he said.
 “But, in the end, they’re having to pay more to operate the vehicle.”

 The Bottom Line